hlb-git/kubernetes-devops/README.md

 # kubernetes-devops
-University of Helsinki DevOps with Kubernetes
+University of Helsinki DevOps with Kubernetes course